typeworld/typeworld/Python/Lib/typeWorld/README.md

 #### upgradeURL

 URL the user can be sent to to upgrade the license of the font, for instance at the foundry’s online shop.
 If possible, this link should be user-specific and guide him/her as far into the upgrade process as possible.
 This attribute here is font-specific.
-You may instead define a family-specific value at [Family.upgradeLicenseURL](#class_Family_attribute_upgradeLicenseURL).

 Type: Str<br />
 Required: False<br />